 My uncle just gave me an instruction to bring the welding machine out so we can start working on one of the cars parked outside.
 Moving the machine means passing through three parked cars.

-Absorbed in my thoughts, I nearly tripped off with one of its loose cables.
+Absorbed in my thoughts, I nearly tripped off with one of the loose cables on the floor.

-I continued to carry the heavy load and stepped on a tire wrench on the floor and that one sent me out of balance.
+I continued to carry the heavy load and stepped on a tire wrench accidentally and that one sent me a little out of balance.

-And when I was just few steps away from my destined post, I almost hit the piles of tires that could have messed the place some more.
+And when I was just few steps away to the place where I was told to put the welding machine, I almost hit the piles of tires that could have messed up the place some more.

-And then my uncle called me back to where I picked up the welding machine.
+And then my uncle called me to go by his side.
 “What was that?”
-He asked me.
+He asked.
 “May I remind you, you are now a mechanical engineer and not one of my mechanics?”
 He continued.